DillonCarpenter/ASE-285-GoalGettersProject/README.md

 ---
 ## Improved Navigation

-- The application shall provide intuitive navigation between  major views (list view, detail view, calendar view).
+- The application shall provide intuitive navigation between  major views (list view, detail view, calendar view). -In Progress
-- All views must be functionally routed using the frontend routing system.
+- All views must be functionally routed using the frontend routing system. - In Progress
 - Navigation actions shall not cause unnecessary page reloads.
 ---
 ## Calendar View for Tasks